 Seeking out a mixer that utilizes particularly stiff wires, especially if they are forming that traditional balloon shape (with large, wide loops), will enable you to mix thoroughly, able to sweep the bottom of a round-based bowl and scrape excess ingredients with ease.

-As we’ve mentioned above, it’s also possible to pick up a ‘semi-automatic’ non-electric mixer, which, although technically still a manual option, features a spring mechanism which reduces the effort of your mixing technique by assisting in movement.
+As we’ve mentioned above, it’s also possible to pick up a ‘semi-automatic’ non-electric hand mixer, which, although technically still a manual option, features a spring mechanism which reduces the effort of your mixing technique by assisting in movement.

 Automatic mixers might free up your hands for other tasks and pack more power than the average human, but there are a few benefits in choosing a classic when you next bake a batch of your favorite cookies.